-- 12. Administration of influenza virus vaccine, pneumococcal vaccine, or hepatitis B vaccine is reported with HCPCS codes G0008, G0009, or G0010 respectively.
+13. Administration of influenza virus vaccine, pneumococcal vaccine, or hepatitis B vaccine is reported with HCPCS codes G0008, G0009, or G0010 respectively.
 Administration of other immunization(s) not excluded by law is reported with CPT codes 90460-90461 or 90471-90474 depending upon the patient's age and physician counseling of the patient/family.
-Based on CPT instructions a physician should report administration of all immunizations other than influenza, pneumococcal, or hepatitis B vaccines on a single date of service from either of these two code ranges and should not report a combination of CPT codes from the two code ranges. - 13.
-Similar to drug and chemotherapy administration CPT codes, CPT code 99211 (evaluation and management service, office or other outpatient visit, established patient, level I) is not separately reportable with vaccine administration HCPCS/CPT codes 90460-90474, G0008-G0010. - 14.
+Based on CPT instructions a physician should report administration of all immunizations other than influenza, pneumococcal, or hepatitis B vaccines on a single date of service from either of these two code ranges and should not report a combination of CPT codes from the two code ranges.

+- 14. Similar to drug and chemotherapy administration CPT codes, CPT code 99211 (evaluation and management service, office or other outpatient visit, established patient, level I) is not separately reportable with vaccine administration HCPCS/CPT codes 90460-90474, G0008-G0010.
+Other evaluation and management (E&M) CPT codes are separately reportable with a vaccine administration code if the E&M service is significant and separately identifiable, in which case the E&M CPT code may be reported with modifier 25. - 15.
 CPT codes 96361 and 96366 are utilized to report each additional hour of intravenous hydration and intravenous infusion for therapy, prophylaxis, or diagnosis respectively.
 These codes may be reported only if the infusion is medically reasonable and necessary for the patient's treatment or diagnosis.
 They should not be reported for "keep open" infusions as often occur in the emergency department or observation unit.